Jon Berti Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.53).
+- The Tigers have a 4.49 team ERA that ranks 20th among all league pitching staffs.

-- Tigers pitchers combine to allow 125 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Tigers pitchers combine to surrender 125 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Brieske will start for the Tigers, his first of the season.
+- The Tigers will send Skubal (1-1) to the mound for his fifth start of the season.
+He is 1-1 with a 3.71 ERA and 23 strikeouts in 17 2/3 innings pitched.

+- In his most recent appearance on Monday, the lefty went five scoreless innings against the San Francisco Giants while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.